-Senate Bill 1149 would amend the handgun licensure Act to do the following:
+Senate Bill 331 would amend the handgun licensure Act to do the following:

-- -- Prohibit an individual from manufacturing, assembling, importing, purchasing, selling, or transferring a firearm, frame, or receiver that did not have a valid serial number. - -- Beginning January 1, 2025, prohibit a person from knowingly possessing a firearm or any completed or unfinished frame or receiver that was not imprinted with a valid serial number. - -- Prohibit the use of a 3D printer or CNC milling machine for unlicensed firearm manufacturing. - -- Prohibit the sale of 3D printers or CNC milling machines for the purpose of unlicensed firearm manufacturing and specify that there would be a presumption that the machines would be intended for manufacturing if marketed as such. - -- Prohibit an unlicensed individual from manufacturing more than three firearms annually and require the individual to notify the MSP within 10 days of producing a firearm. - -- Prescribe misdemeanor and felony penalties for violating the bill's provisions. - -- Specify that the bill's prohibitions would not apply to antique or inoperative firearms, transactions involving law enforcement agencies, law enforcement activities, or buyback programs, among other things. - -- Require a person who moved into the State to comply with the serialization requirements within 90 days of moving.
+- -- Prohibit an individual from manufacturing, assembling, importing, purchasing, selling, or transferring a firearm, frame, or receiver that did not have a valid serial number. - -- Prescribe the serialization requirements for a firearm or completed or unfinished frame. - -- Beginning 18 months after the bill's effective date, prohibit a person from knowingly possessing a firearm or any completed or unfinished frame or receiver that was not imprinted with a valid serial number. - -- Prohibit the use of a 3D printer or CNC milling machine for unlicensed firearm manufacturing. - -- Prohibit an unlicensed individual from manufacturing more than five firearms annually and require the individual to notify the MSP within 10 days of producing a firearm. - -- Prescribe misdemeanor and felony penalties for violating the bill's provisions. - -- Specify that the bill's prohibitions would not apply to antique or inoperative firearms, transactions involving law enforcement agencies, law enforcement activities, or buyback programs, among other things. - -- Require a person who moved into the State to comply with the serialization requirements within 90 days of moving.

-Senate Bill 1150 would add sentencing guidelines to the Code of Criminal Procedure to make a second or subsequent violation of Senate Bill 1149's prohibitions a Class E felony against the public safety punishable up to five years' imprisonment.
+Senate Bill 332 would add sentencing guidelines to the Code of Criminal Procedure to make a second or subsequent violation of Senate Bill 331's prohibitions a Class E felony against the public safety punishable up to five years' imprisonment.

-Senate Bill 1149 is described in greater detail below.
+Senate Bill 331 is described in greater detail below.

-Senate Bill 1149
+Senate Bill 331